Anwealso/Learn_AP_Biology/README.md

 # Learn AP Biology

 This curriculum aims to teach a foundation of biological knowledge to those who are of a computer science or engineering background but have an interest in biological applications (@me).
+The cintent will be similar to content to that of the AP biology program but is not explicitly meant as a study guide for that program.

 ### Primary Learning Resources
 - [Khanacademy Biology](https://www.khanacademy.org/science/biology)